AdrianJMartin/Blender-2-Minecraft/readme.md

 ### 31 Dec 2021
 * I'm coming to the conclusion that I need to use a model of some sort to process the data rather than parsing a list of blocks
     * so...some kind of in memory model or simple DB...SQLLite.
+* If a mesh only has 8 vertices then we could assume its a cubiod and use block fill.